 These gluten-free gingerbread cookies are chewy and warming, perfect during the holiday season.
 Made with freshly grated ginger they are the ideal after-dinner treat.
 They are also a great cookie for a Christmas cookie swap.

 I love baking during the Christmas season.
 Growing up my mother and I would bake hundreds of cookies and throughout December give them to friends and family.
 Gingerbread has such a familiarity with the winter season, due to its warming spices such as ginger, cardamom, and cinnamon.

 There are different varieties of molasses, five to be exact.
 Depending on the one you choose your cookies may turn out lighter or darker.
-I chose to use unsulphured organic blackstrap molasses, which gave my cookies a darker colour.
+I chose to use non-sulfur organic blackstrap molasses, which gave my cookies a darker color.
 If you’d like a lighter cookie you can choose to use light molasses.

 If you try out this recipe this holiday season let us know!
 Leave a comment, rate it and tag a photo #holistickenko on Instagram!
 Have a wonderfully positive day everyone!